International Maritime Organization

-The IMO's primary purpose is to develop and maintain a comprehensive regulatory framework for shipping and its remit today includes maritime safety, environmental concerns, legal matters, technical co-operation, maritime security and the efficiency of shipping.
+The IMO's purpose is to develop and maintain a comprehensive regulatory framework for shipping and its remit includes maritime safety, environmental concerns, and legal matters.
 IMO is governed by an assembly of members which meets every two years.
 Its finance and organization is administered by a council of 40 members elected from the assembly.
-The work of IMO is conducted through five committees and these are supported by technical subcommittees.
-Other UN organisations may observe the proceedings of the IMO.
-Observer status is granted to qualified non-governmental organisations.
+The work of IMO is conducted through five committees supported by technical subcommittees.
+Other UN organizations may observe the proceedings of the IMO.
+Observer status is granted to qualified NGOs.

-IMO is supported by a permanent secretariat of employees who are representative of the organisation's members.
-The secretariat is composed of a Secretary-General who is periodically elected by the assembly, and various divisions such as those for marine safety, environmental protection and a conference section.
+IMO is supported by a permanent secretariat of employees who are representative of the organization's members.
+The secretariat is composed of a Secretary-General elected by the assembly, and various divisions such as those for marine safety, environmental protection and a conference section.

 History

-IMO was established in 1948 following a UN conference in Geneva to bring the regulation of the safety of shipping into an international framework.
-Hitherto such international conventions had been initiated piecemeal, notably the Safety of Life at Sea Convention (SOLAS), first adopted in 1914 following the Titanic disaster.
-Under the name of the Inter-Governmental Maritime Consultative Organization (IMCO), IMO's first task was to update the SOLAS convention; the resulting 1960 convention was subsequently recast and updated in 1974 and it is that convention that has been subsequently modified and updated to adapt to changes in safety requirements and technology.
+In February–March 1948 the United Nations Maritime Conference in Geneva institutionalized the regulation of the safety of shipping into an international framework.
+Hitherto such international conventions had been initiated piecemeal, notably the Safety of Life at Sea Convention (SOLAS), adopted in 1914 following the Titanic disaster.
+The conference resolved "that an international organization to be known as the Intergovernmental Maritime Consultative Organization shall be established"; however many countries did not trust the convention, so ratification was slow and it took until March 1958 until it came into force.

+The Inter-Governmental Maritime Consultative Organization (IMCO; now using the hyphen) held its first Assembly in London in January 1959.
+Its initial task was to update the SOLAS; the resulting 1960 International Convention for the Safety of Life at Sea was recast in 1974 and subsequently modified and updated to adapt to changes in safety requirements and technology.
+Since 1978, every last Thursday of September has been celebrated as World Maritime Day.

-When IMCO began its operations in 1959 certain other pre-existing conventions were brought under its aegis, most notable the International Convention for the Prevention of Pollution of the Sea by Oil (OILPOL) 1954.
-In January 1959, IMO began to maintain and promote the 1954 OILPOL Convention.
-Under the guidance of IMO, the convention was amended in 1962, 1969, and 1971.
-The first meetings of the newly formed IMCO were held in London in 1959.
+When IMCO began its operations in 1959 certain other pre-existing conventions were brought under its aegis, most notably the International Convention for the Prevention of Pollution of the Sea by Oil (OILPOL) from 1954.
+Under the guidance of IMCO, the convention was amended in 1962, 1969, and 1971.

-As oil trade and industry developed, many people in the industry began to recognise a need for further improvements in regards to oil pollution prevention at sea.
-This became increasingly apparent in 1967, when the tanker Torrey Canyon spilled 120,000 tons of crude oil when it ran aground entering the English Channel The Torrey Canyon grounding was the largest oil pollution incident recorded up to that time.
+As oil trade and industry developed, many people in the industry saw a need for further improvements in regards to pollution prevention.
+This became increasingly apparent in 1967, when the tanker Torrey Canyon ran aground entering the English Channel and spilled record-breaking 120,000 tons of crude oil.
 This incident prompted a series of new conventions.